rolandbernard/thesis-axiom-weakening/notes/Thesis/Content/RBox Refinement.md

 ### An alternative approach

-an alternative approach to ensure regularly could be achieved by fixing a regular pre order and use it for selection of roles
+an alternative approach to ensure regularly could be achieved by fixing a regular pre-order and use it for selection of roles

 This follows closely the definition of regularity